teamulster2/report/report/05_results_and_discussion/00_result_and_discussion.md

 Possible further steps would now be to design an admin page so that changes to the config of a study do not have to be made via a terminal window, but at best can be made via a desktop application or a website.
-The existing access via https can be expanded and adapted for this purpose.
+The existing access via http can be expanded and adapted for this purpose.